 Create a Pumping Schedule

 One of the best ways to be successful with exclusively pumping is to create and stick to a pumping schedule.
-This will look different for every woman depending on their milk production.
+This will look different for every woman depending on her milk production.

-The schedule is made to be tailored around YOU, based on your individual body and your baby’s needs.
-The schedule will also need to be adjusted as your baby gets older as the amount of milk they need to eat in a day changes.
+The schedule is made to be tailored around you, based on your individual body and your baby’s needs.
+The schedule will also need to be adjusted as your baby gets older and the amount of milk they need to eat in a day changes.

 Research Safe Breast Milk Storage